Duett-AS/DuettAPI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **Employee:**
-This datagroup has all you need to manage employees, except their salary.
+This datagroup has all you need to manage employees, except salary.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Hour registration:**